pcfreak30/skyd/doc/api/index.html.md

 Unpinning a skylink will delete the underlying skyfile(s) from the portal.
 This will delete any skyfile that has the skylink associated with it.

+**NOTE:** There is no siapath stored in the layout or metadata of a skylink because skyfiles can be pinned to different siapaths on the same or different portals.
+Because of this, all skyfiles and siafiles on a portal will need to be checked to see if the skylink is contained in the file's metadata.
+For performance reasons, this process is handled in a background thread and is not ACID.
+This means, if there is a shutdown of any kind before all the files have been checked, the unpin request may not be successfully executed and will need to be resubmitted.
+Submitting an unpin request multiple times for the same skylink is OK and does not duplicate the background unpinning process.
+If two `healthCheckInterval`s have passed, it can be assumed that the unpin was successful.

 ### Path Parameters
 ### REQUIRED
 **skylink** | string\